by MIKE HIXENBAUGH

 Jaws dropped when Ben introduced his old man – “That’s my dad on banjo” – during a private performance at Universal Republic’s corporate headquarters in New York a few months back.
 The label’s chief operating officer, Avery Lipman, was in attendance.
 “He just kept saying, ‘That’s a first.
 That’s a first.
 That’s a first,’ ” Dan says.
 The record executives apparently liked what they heard.
 The band agreed in principle to a five-album record deal and was moving toward finalizing the agreement this spring.
 Plans for a nationwide tour are in the works come fall.

-Nobody expected Bison to take off like this, not this fast.
+Nobody expected The Last Bison to take off like this, not this fast.

 The thought stuck Ben midway through a Nov.
 23 headline performance at The NorVa in Norfolk.
 The band had been getting regular airplay for several weeks on a local alternative-rock station, WROX-FM (96.1), but this was the night before Thanksgiving.